ILLIXR/proclamation/USAGE.md

-You're welcome to manually edit the new (or old!) changelog entries as desired: as long as the `insert_point_pattern` (by default, `^## .*`) can still match, proclamation will not be confused.
+You're welcome to manually edit the new (or old!) changelog entries as desired: as long as the `insert_point_pattern` (by default, `^## .*`) can still match, Proclamation will not be confused.

 Finally, make sure the deletion of the fragments and the update of the changelog has been checked in to your version control system.